 Why Use the Finite Element Method?¶

 The finite element method (FEM) is the prevailing approach used to simulate elastic objects for engineering and scientific purposes.
 FEM is the most accurate, flexible, well-understood and stable of the continuum discretization strategies.
-It is capable of producing results that are faithful to real world objects’ measured materiality.
+It is capable of producing results that are faithful to materials of real-world objects.
 FEM results are mesh-independent, unlike mass-spring systems, which are mesh-dependent and don’t model any particular physical material with much accuracy.

 We typically refer to the characters created with Ziva VFX as “creatures.”
 This is partly to communicate that a huge variety of characters are possible, from real-world humans and animals to fantastic beasts from your wildest imaginings.

 Creatures made with Ziva are best thought of as “real” physical beings with actual weight, volume and elastic properties.
 A creature consists of meshes modeling its anatomy (bones, muscles, fat, skin, etc.), as well as its elastodynamic, contact, and attachment properties (the Ziva rig).
 Ziva VFX software simulates the creatures using physics based simulation (FEM).

 Since v1.6, Ziva VFX includes tools for Anatomy Transfer.
 This technology makes it possible to create a creature once, and then re-purpose it for similar creatures.